Babayev633/chatbot/README.md

 domain.yml - the domain file, including bot response templates

-productexample.db - open with sqlitestudio
+store.db - open with sqlitestudio

+NOTE:
+Project is not done yet.
+Future work:
+  - Work on ordering product
+  - Fixing stories ( some stories and buttonds cause bugs )
+  - Working on stable connection with port
+  - Fixin connection to Whatsapp via Twilio